blitz-js/blitz/README.md

 _Issue triage, pull request triage, community encouragement and moderation, etc_ (see [MAINTAINERS.md](./MAINTAINERS.md))

-We need level 1 maintainers who identify as a woman.
+We need more woman & nonbinary level 1 maintainers.
 See [MAINTAINERS.md](./MAINTAINERS.md) for what this entails

 <!-- prettier-ignore-start -->